Healthcare tips: spices that fight inflammation

 Herbs and cooking spices contain a wide variety of antioxidants, minerals and vitamins, and help maximize the nutrient density of your meals.
 Every time you flavor your meals with herbs or spices you are literally "upgrading" your food without adding a single calorie.

-Here is a list of the best spices to help combat inflammation:
+Our healthcare experts provide a list of the best spices to help combat inflammation:

 Turmeric is a brilliant yellow spice common in Indian cuisine that you can find in any grocery store.
 Turmeric has been used as a medicine for centuries to treat wounds, infections, colds, and liver disease.
 Studies have shown that curcumin, a compound in turmeric, may reduce inflammation in the body.